Sheppard Pratt at Elkridge

-Sheppard Pratt at Elkridge is a private psychiatric hospital under construction in Elkridge, Maryland.
-The hospital will serve as a replacement location for nearby Sheppard Pratt at Ellicott City.
+Sheppard Pratt at Elkridge is a private psychiatric hospital in Elkridge, Maryland.
+The hospital serves as a replacement location for nearby Sheppard Pratt at Ellicott City.

 Background

 In December 2010, Sheppard Pratt Health System announced plans to move its 92-bed facility at Taylor Manor in Ellicott City to a new location in Elkridge, Maryland.
 With its lease expiring at the end of 2018, the hospital began searching for a replacement location.
 A 40-acre parcel in located southwest of the junction of Interstate 95 and Maryland Route 100 was purchased for $9 million.
 The healthcare provider has cited the move as a way to expand access to its services to a larger population.
 Master plans have estimated that the new facility will cost greater than $100 million.
+As of 2025, the hospital is open.